Analyze Search Results

 If any of the dotPeek's navigation and search actions produces multiple results, these results can be displayed in the Find Results window, which provides a lot of ways to analyze the search results.

-Some actions, e.g. Find Usages automatically display the results in this window.
-For other actions, you can do it manually by clicking Show in Find Results or press + on the numeric keypad when a pop-up with the search results is displayed.
+Some actions, for example Find Usages automatically display the results in this window.
+For other actions, you can do it manually when a popup with the search results is displayed — click Show in Find Results , press Shift+Enter or + on the numeric keypad.

 Results of each new navigation or search action are displayed in a new tab of the Find Results window, so you can easily get back to previous searches.